nickalreadyinuse/alpinefaction/README.md

 ============
 <img src="https://raw.githubusercontent.com/GooberRF/alpinefaction/refs/heads/master/docs/alpinelogo1.png">

+Alpine Faction website: <a href="https://alpinefaction.com">alpinefaction.com</a>

 About
 -----
 Alpine Faction is a patch/modification for the 2001 FPS game Red Faction.
 While Alpine Faction is not a source port, its goals and features are similar to what you might expect from one.

-Alpine Faction is a fork of rafalh's <a href="https://github.com/rafalh/dashfaction">Dash Faction</a>.
+Alpine Faction is a fork of and uses Rafalh's incredible <a href="https://github.com/rafalh/dashfaction">Dash Faction</a> project as its foundation.

 Alpine Faction project goals:
 * Fix bugs in the original game
 * Resolve security vulnerabilites
 * Improve compatibility with modern hardware and operating systems
+* Modernize the Red Faction experience by adding features expected in modern games
 * Enhance engine performance and graphical quality
-* Modernize the game by adding features expected in modern games
 * Restore cut functionality from the original game
 * Empower players with extensive control over their gameplay experience
 * Offer server operators enhanced flexibility to customize their servers as desired